ASE-Workshop/2026/0-programm.md

 nav: true
 ---

-The ASE Workshop 2026 will take place at the [Campus South](https://se2026.inf.unibe.ch/de/location/workspace-welle7/).
+The ASE Workshop 2026 will take place at the [Workspace Welle7](https://se2026.inf.unibe.ch/de/location/workspace-welle7/).

 The programme will include a mix of regular, peer-reviewed papers and invited talks.
 The workshop will start with a keynote.